3dcitydb/3dcitydb-docs/source/wfs/configuration/logging.rst

 ~~~~~~~~~~~~~~~~

 The WFS service logs messages and errors that occur during operations to
-a dedicated log file.
+a dedicated log file by default.
 Entries in the log file are associated with a
 timestamp, the severity of the event and the IP address of the client
 (if available).
-Per default, the log is stored in the file
+The log is normally stored in the file
 ``WEB-INF/wfs.log`` within the *application folder* of the WFS web
 application.

 The ``<logging>`` element in the ``config.xml`` file is used to adapt these
 default settings.
 The attribute *logLevel* on the ``<file>`` child element
-lets you change the severity level for log messages to *debug*, *info*,
+lets you change the severity level for log messages that shall be recorded in the log file
-*warn*, or *error* (default: *info*).
-Additionally, you can provide an
+to *debug*, *info*, *warn*, or *error* (default: *info*).
+Additionally, the ``<fileName>``
-alternative absolute path and filename where to store the log messages.
+element lets you define an alternative absolute path and filename where to store the log file.

 .. note::
    A web application typically has limited access to the file